Deployment (container)

 • Environment Variables

-• ELDOC_BASE_URL - domain name, that will be used to access elDoc application.
-Defaults to eldoc.local, if not set
+• ELDOC_BASE_URL – domain name used to access elDoc (default: eldoc.local)

-• On startup, the container automatically generates self-signed SSL certificates at:
+On first startup, the container generates self-signed certs at:

 • /conf/nginx/cert/eldoc.crt